ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 #### Helpful Info

 You will need to fill out an online application for your CPR#, after which you will be asked to attend a meeting at the `International Citizen Service` at your local `International House`.
 For this application, and subsequent in person appointment, you may need the following documentation depending on your own circumstances:
- - Housing Confirmation: rental contract, hotel receipt, etc{% include margin.html content="I simply had my wife sign a document saying 'I allow Jordan to live with me'." %}
+ - Housing Confirmation: rental contract, hotel receipt, etc{% include margin.html content="I simply had my wife sign a document saying 'I allow Jordan to live with me'." %}, for a period of no less than 1 month
  - Residence Permit: EU or non-EU variety
  - Identification: Passport or National Identification
+ - A Passport sized photo
  - Birth Certificate - *only for people under 18*
  - Marriage Certificate - *only for married couples*{% include margin.html content="It is also a good idea to have your partner come to the appointment with you." %}